This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Take only the medicines your surgeon told you to take.

 - An anesthesiologist will talk to you before your surgery.
 You may need medicine to keep you asleep or numb an area of your body during surgery.
 Tell healthcare providers if you or anyone in your family has had a problem with anesthesia in the past.

 What will happen:

 You will be taken to the recovery room or an intensive care unit (ICU).
-Caregivers will watch you very closely.
-A caregiver may remove the bandage shortly after surgery to check the stitches.
-Do not get out of bed until your caregiver says it is okay.
+Healthcare providers will watch you closely.
+A healthcare provider may remove the bandage shortly after surgery to check the stitches.
+Do not get out of bed until your provider says it is okay.